︎︎︎

 ចិត្តពីរ

-In the early 2000s, several major international news outlets along with some independent video bloggers circulated images and videos, and published articles of then seven-year-old Cambodian boy Oun Sambath with his pet giant python, Chamroeun (Khmer: ចំរើន).
-Their chance encounter is described by Sambath in part by saying: “My mom took me to a fortune teller who told her that we were brother and sister in a past life,” (Kohnert, Cambodia Daily, 2011).
+In the early 2000s, several major international news outlets and independent video bloggers published stories and shared images and videos of then-seven-year-old Cambodian boy Oun Sambath with his pet giant python, Chamroeun (Khmer: ចំរើន).
+Describing their “chance encounter,” Sambath recalls: “My mom took me to a fortune teller who told her that we were brother and sister in a past life” (Kohnert, The Cambodia Daily, 2011).

-In my attempts to reframe the spectacle of this child and animal, as objects of curiosity, I incorporate motifs of sentimentalism and vernacular Theravada Buddhism through a pop ballad—Two Hearts by Khmer artist Sokmean (a cover of the original Thai version) [1]— lyric captions/translations, rhythmic editing, and positioning the edited video on a CRT monitor atop a home shrine focalizes the precarity of human and non-human kinship against its perceived danger (i.e. predator and prey).
-Through this gentle intervention, the video considers our entangled gazes on the mediated reproduction of images of children from the global south.
+To reframe the spectacle of the child–animal pairing as mere curiosity, I draw on motifs of sentimentalism and vernacular Theravada Buddhism via the pop ballad Two Hearts by Khmer artist Sokmean (a cover of the original Thai version) [1] through lyric captions/translations and rhythmic editing.
+Installed on a CRT monitor set on a home shrine, the piece focalizes the fragile bonds of human–nonhuman kinship amid perceived danger (predator/prey) and considers how our gazes are shaped by the circulation of images of children from the Global South.

 01.14.2023